Tag Archives: truth

 The war broke out in 1914, but before the turn of the Century the Pre-Rapaelites were encouraging people to return to nature.Pre-Raphaelite-Waterhouse

 What will the artists say now.
 Apartments have become prison cells.
-The health concerns are genuine, but we need to think in our isolation, where Australia will be in the future.
+We need to think in our isolation, where Australia will be in the future.
 Not just for us, but for all of us.
-We are not media fodder, we are an educated and intelligent community.

 IMG_1207